-Others have tapped into telecommunications’ astounding power in the quest to make healthcare universal, be it by providing therapy and counselling over the phone, setting up innovative and all-encompassing projects like Babylon or even just allowing GPs to meet with patients remotely.
-This is a measure which the NHS is actually working to roll out: that’s how recognised its beneficial potential is!
+Others have tapped into telecommunications’ tremendous power in the quest to make healthcare universal, be it by providing therapy and counselling over the phone, setting up innovative and all-encompassing projects like Babylon, or even just allowing GPs to meet with patients remotely.
+This is a measure which the NHS is working to roll out: that’s how recognised its beneficial potential is!

 And in fact, the NHS has found other uses for group phone calls, too.
-Thanks to choosing WHYPAY? to make NHS conference calls, over £1.7million has been saved, which can be put towards providing healthcare!
+Thanks to choosing WHYPAY? to make NHS conference calls, over £3.9 million was saved between April 2019 and September 2020, which can be put towards providing healthcare!

 Philanthropic, spiritual and ethical uses of group phone calls

-While allowing staff to live more well-rounded lives, and inching closer toward genuinely universal education and medical care seems proof enough of the astounding good which teleconferencing can do in the world, there are wonderful people all around who have found even more ways to harness its power.
+Group telephone calls allow staff to live more well-rounded lives.
+They’re inching us closer toward genuinely universal education.
+And they make medical care more accessible.
+This might seem proof enough of the astounding good which teleconferencing can do in the world.
+And yet, there are wonderful people all around who have found even more ways to harness its power.

-It’s also been put to great use by organisations which are working to preserve our planet and its wildlife – just look at the case study of the wonderful things BIBBA has been able to do in its work to save the bees by using WHYPAY? conference calls.
+It’s also been put to great use by organisations which are working to preserve our planet and its wildlife.
+Just look at the case study of the wonderful BIBBA.
+Its work to save the bees has been facilitated by WHYPAY? conference calls.

 Even outside of times of crisis, group phone calls are a great way to maintain a feeling of community and support, and conference calls for prayer groups have proven a really popular way to make sure everybody can access the spiritual guidance they need.

-Given this power to bring together people from across the world in moments of crisis, it’s a straightforward step for the world’s governments to be conference calling frequently.
-In a moment of crisis or an event requiring immediate action, the leaders of the world can pick up the phone and deliberate with each other and their advisors within seconds.
-That way, we can make sure we tackle issues in ways that best suit everybody, present a united front, and avoid worsening any situation through ignorance.
+Given this power to bring together people from across the world in moments of crisis, it’s unsurprising the world’s governments conference call frequently.
+In a moment of crisis or an event requiring immediate action, world-leaders need only pick up the phone.
+They can deliberate with each other and their advisors within seconds.
+That way, we tackle issues in ways that best suit everybody.
+We can present a united front, and avoid worsening situations through ignorance.

-Conference calls really are a powerful way to bridge gaps between different governments, as well as with governments and their citizens.
+Conference calls really are a powerful way to bridge gaps between different governments.
+They also connect governments and their citizens.
 They allowed the US government to discuss partnerships in the middle east, an event which also exemplifies the democratising power of teleconferencing, as the transcripts were then made publicly available online, allowing citizens to see and understand what’s happening behind the proverbial doors.